Alfredo-Pancetta Stuffed Shells

 - Transfer spinach mixture to a small bowl.
 Add ricotta, Parmesan cheese, egg yolk and pepper; mix well.

-- Spread 1/2 cup Alfredo sauce into a greased 11-in. x 7-in. baking dish.
+- Spread 1/2 cup Alfredo sauce into a greased 11x7-in. baking dish.
 Spoon ricotta mixture into pasta shells; place in baking dish.
 Pour remaining sauce over shells.

 - Cover and bake at 375° for 25 minutes.
 Sprinkle with mozzarella cheese.
-Bake 10-15 minutes longer or until cheese is melted.
+Bake until cheese is melted, 10-15 minutes longer.
 Top with pancetta.
-Yield: 6 servings.